Be Smart, Go Local.

 The Everything Presence One EP1 was Lewis’s first presence sensor release, which combined a Panasonic PIR Motion Sensor with a DFRobot presence sensor to create reliable human presence detection.
 The device uses an ESP32 board flashed with custom ESPHome firmware.

-The PIR sensor in instant in detecting motion, while the DFRobot sensor is used for continuous and static human presence detection.
-Both are combined in a single occupancy entity, which need to be clear for Occupancy to inherit a Clear state.
+The PIR sensor is instant in detecting motion, while the DFRobot sensor is used for continuous and static human presence detection.
+Both are combined in a single occupancy entity, which needs to be cleared for Occupancy to inherit a Clear state.

-Even though the EP1 is a top notch static presence sensor, it’s ranked second because it’s pricier than the top picks: EP Lite and Apollo MSR-1.
+Even though the EP1 is a top notch static presence sensor, it’s ranked third because it’s pricier than the top picks.
 Further, as it turned out, PIR motion sensors are no longer needed for fast motion detection – mmWave radar sensors are just as fast.

 Athom PS01 Presence Sensor with PIR Motion